 Points can also be transferred to miles among over 30 different frequent-flier programs, and you receive a 5,000-point bonus when you transfer 20,000 points at once.

 Annual fee: $95, but that’s waived the first year.

 Bottom line: With no blackout dates or capacity controls, your hotel awards easy to redeem.
 And the ability to transfer points to miles with so many airlines is invaluable.

-Bottom line: Flexible points and great bonus offers make this one of the most versatile reward cards on the market.
+Bottom line: Flexible points and fantastic rates make this one of the most versatile reward cards on the market.

 Meet the Author

-Article last modified on June 19, 2014.
-Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: The best reward cards right now - AMP.
+Article last modified on July 9, 2018 Published by Debt.com, LLC .
+Mobile users may also access the AMP Version: The Best Reward Credit Cards Right Now - AMP.